 The Fabulous Four Rivalry

-The fight, which originally got announced as a majority decision, is known as the Brawl in Montreal.
+The fight, which originally got announced as a majority decision, is known as the Brawl in Montreal but got turned into a unanimous decision following an error on one scorecard.

 Duran - who admitted he had been partying heavily since defeating Leonard in their first battle - shouted 'No Mas' which translated to 'no more' in Spanish during round eight to end proceedings.